Indonesia, Japan affirm deeper ties during Abe's Asian tour

 With the tour, Tokyo wants to send a message that its respect for a rules-based international system, in contrast to China’s more aggressive behavior in the South China Sea, where it has vast territorial claims, makes it the best partner for Southeast Asian countries.

+Abe said he and Jokowi “exchanged views on the development of the regional situation, including the South China Sea issue that has been a concern for the entire international community that will directly affect the peace and stability of the region.”

+“We reiterated the importance of enforcing the principle of the rule of law and peaceful settlement,” he said.

-The trip has included two of America’s main allies in the region, Australia and the Philippines, where Philippine President Rodrigo Duterte’s hostility to the U.S. has raised doubts about its commitment to the U.S. alliance that Japan is a crucial part of.
+Abe’s swing through Asia has included two of America’s main allies in the region, Australia and the Philippines.
+Philippine President Rodrigo Duterte’s hostility to the U.S. has raised doubts about his commitment to the U.S. alliance that Japan is a crucial part of.

 Australia and Japan agreed to greater military cooperation, and in the Philippines, Abe pledged $8.7 billion in business opportunities and investment.